Lima Memorial Health System Logo

 Get a new toothbrush after 2 or 3 days, but before finishing the antibiotics.
 Otherwise, the bacteria can live on the toothbrush and reinfect you when the antibiotics are done.
 Also, keep your family's toothbrushes and utensils separate, unless they have been washed.

-If repeated cases of strep still occur in a family, you might check to see if someone is a strep carrier.
+If repeated cases of strep still occur in a family, check to see if someone is a strep carrier.
 Carriers have strep in their throats, but the bacteria do not make them sick.
 Sometimes, treating them can prevent others from getting strep throat.

 References